 Stack Pass from the Closed Guard

 In Brazilian Jiu-Jitsu, the closed guard is one of the fundamental positions where the bottom player wraps his legs around his opponent’s torso.
-It is a defensive position that gives you dominance over your opponent and allows you to sweep or get submissions.
+This defensive position gives you dominance over your opponent and allows you to sweep or get submissions.

 Aside from that, the top player can use a stacking pass to break the BJJ closed guard.
-And then he can pass the guard and gain a dominant position like the side control, the back mount, etc.
+Then, he can pass the guard and gain a dominant position like the side control, the back mount, etc.

 Mauricio Gomes, 8th-degree coral belt, demonstrates the appropriate setup for the stack passing move from the closed guard below.
 Otherwise, he highlights several typical mistakes to avoid to improve your jiu-jitsu guard passing approach.